akhikhl/gretty/examples/integrationTest/README.md

 # integrationTest

 Gretty example of web-application integration test.

-Uses jetty latest version.
+This program features:

+1. Simple servlet showing html page with div containing text 'Hello, integration test!'
+2. Integration test based on [geb](http://www.gebish.org/) and [spock](http://code.google.com/p/spock/).
+3. Gretty configuration to start/stop jetty on integration test.

+This program requires Firefox to be installed on your machine.
+If you use different browser, please change selenium driver in "build.gradle" accordingly.

 ## Usage